What Is Cast Glass?

 1. Technical Expertise and Experience

 Glass casting and glass slumping require a lot of technical expertise.
-To ensure your final cast glass project is aesthetically beautiful and physically sound, opt for a company that has a lot of experience and technical know-how in this particular type of glass production.
+To ensure your final cast glass project is aesthetically beautiful and physically sound, choose a company that has a lot of experience and technical know-how in this particular type of glass production.

 Not sure what can be done with glass?
 Check out these examples of custom cast glass designs.

-Whether it’s a cast glass project for a private residence or a commercial space, budget is almost always a consideration.
-Make sure you’re working with a company that is not only upfront about what a project will cost but is also willing to scale a project or to creatively adapt a project to suit your budget.
-The final project needs to work on every level: functionality, aesthetics, and price.
+Whether you're seeking a cast glass project for a private residence or a commercial space, your project will always have a budget.
+Always be upfront when discussing your budget and choose a company that can creatively adapt a project to suit your budget.
+The final product needs to work on every level: functionality, aesthetics, and price.

 4. Full-Service Company

-Whenever you undertake a design project, it’s always best if you can minimize the number of companies you’re working with.
-This keeps cost down, and it makes the process smoother, quicker, and more streamlined.
-Look for a glass company that is capable of handling every aspect of your cast glass idea.
-This includes the earliest brainstorming phase to the actual creation of the glass piece to the final delivery.
+Whenever you undertake a cast glass project, it’s always best to minimize the number of companies involved.
+Not only does this keep costs down, but it also makes the process smoother, quicker, and more streamlined.
+Find a cast glass company that can handle every aspect of your project, so you don't need to worry about working with multiple different companies.
+This includes everything from the early brainstorming phase to the actual creation and delivery of the cast glass product.

-Have questions about cast glass?
-Whether you just want more technical information about how it’s made or you’re actually ready to order a piece, reach out.
-We’ve been providing this kind of glass to the architectural community since 1998, and we’d love to lend our expertise to your next project!
+Still have questions about cast glass?
+Whether you just want more technical information about the glass casting process or you’re ready to order a piece, reach out to Jockimo today.
+We’ve been providing glass casting services to the architectural community since 1998, and we’d love to lend our expertise to your next project.